jasonfilippou/jasonfilippou/README.md

   - Computer Science Lecturer 🏫
   - Software Developer 🖳
-  - Bass guitarist 🎸 𝄤
+  - Bass Guitarist 🎸 𝄤

 💻 Welcome to my public repos!
 If you like Machine Learning, Vision, Data Structures and modern cloud infrastructure engineering / REST APIs, you've come to the right place.